rsyncOSX/mydocsy/content/en/docs/_index.md

 - Estimate all tasks for the selected profile, after which the data will be synchronized

 All of these actions can be accomplished with a single click.
 Additionally, this action may also be triggered within RsyncUI.

+#### RsyncUI widgets

+Two widgets are integrated into RsyncUI: one for *estimating and synchronizing*, and another for *verifying a remote* repository.
+Both widgets retrieve a saved URL link from storage.
+Within the RsyncUI Tasks view, there is a view for URLs.
+Within this view, you can save the required URLs.
+The widgets display whether a validated URL is present.

+To enable the widgets on macOS, click on the date and time icon located in the upper right corner of your screen.
+Edit the widgets and select RsyncUI.
+Then, add the widgets.

+After enabling the widgets, a single click on the widget will launch RsyncUI and execute the corresponding action.

+To modify the URLs, update and save the new URLs.